hugo-russeil/une-mod-1.20.1/README.md

 To install the mod, follow these steps:

 1. Download the mod from the [releases page](https://github.com/hugo-russeil/une-mod-1.20.1/releases/).
-2. Ensure you have Fabric API installed on your Minecraft client.
+2. Ensure you have Fabric installed on your Minecraft client.
 3. Move the downloaded mod file into the "mods" folder in your Minecraft directory.

 ## Features Added